liscanojac/arrow/README.md

 # Arrow

-Arrow is a CSS only and no frameworks landing page
+Arrow is a CSS only and no frameworks landing page inpired on Telegram and Signal websites